alqamabinsadiq/react-awesome-clock/README.md

 // sets the style of clock digits, you can pass any font type you want to this prop.
 clockDigitStyle: string // clockDigitStyle="aerial"

+// Sets the separator between days, hours and minutes.
+We are using . as the default separator.
+clockSeparator: string // clockSeparator="."

 ```

 ## Contributing